sungiant/sdf/README.md

 ### Albedo

 In this demo the signed distance function used to represent the scene is composed of multiple signed distance functions using constructive solid geometry.
-By augmenting the signature of a standard signed distance function it is possible to introduce per object material identification data, which can be used to produce buffers like this Albedo buffer:
+By augmenting the signature of a standard signed distance function it is possible to introduce per object material identification data, which can then be used to produce buffers like this Albedo buffer:

 | Albedo buffer |
 |:---:|